Safa-Kamal-q/E-commerce-Platform/README.md

 ## ✨️ API Documentation
 You can see it by clicking [here](https://innovative-starfish-d94.notion.site/API-Documentation-d9708f04b5fe408e8dc30e9d2fae15f8?pvs=4)

+## ✨️ Database Schema
+You can see it by clicking [here](https://dbdiagram.io/d/XpressCart-database-schema-65400908ffbf5169f0c2425d)

 ## ✨️ Contributing
 Thank you for your time.🌼 Contributions to the project are welcome.
 If you find a bug or want to add a new feature, please create a new issue or pull request.